BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 </project>
 ````

 Spring will look for the existence of XML files that can serve as configuration files.
-If it finds _web.xml_ it will try to create a Spring bean of type _DispatcherServlet_.
+If it finds a correctly configured _web.xml_ it will try to create a Spring bean of type _DispatcherServlet_.
 This servlet is responsible for receiving requests and sending them to the controller.
 This servlet will run in a web server, which is also referred to as a web container, in our case a Tomcat server.

 **src/main/webapp/WEB-INF/web.xml**